Jonathan Hartley | tartley@tartley.com | blog | github | +1 507 513 1101

 Summary

-I’m an experienced software developer, a back-end generalist, specializing in Python, who really cares about programming.
-For you, this means that I create products that work, are well tested, and are less expensive to maintain and extend in the future.
+I’m an experienced back-end developer, mostly using Python, who really cares about programming.
+For you, this means that I create products that work reliably, and are less expensive to maintain and extend in the future.
 Deliveries are incremental and frequent, to make progress legible to all.

-Good teams are a pre-requisite for this, which means continuous mentoring, pairing, jovial relationships, real talk, and pride in our mutually raised expectations of one another.
+Good teams are a pre-requisite, which means continuous mentoring, pairing, jovial relationships, real talk, and pride in our mutually raised expectations of one another.

 Experience and technologies

 I have 15 years experience in Python (and have used Go, C, C#, C++).
-I created Colorama, a personal open source project that has become the world’s 28th most popular Python library.
-I present at PyCon and am a Fellow of the Python Software Foundation.
+I created Colorama, the world’s 28th most popular Python library.
+This summer, I was an instructor in Stanford University’s Code in Place 2025, and in the past I was tech reviewer on O’Reilly’s Test Driven Development with Python.
+I’ve presented at multiple PyCons and am a Fellow of the Python Software Foundation.

 Current Role